SamuelPhua/Client/README.md

 In this application, a user will be able to navigate the various pages to understand more about Flour Power and its offerings and moreso, to browse the delectable bakes available for purchase.

+This repository contains the frontend application, the backend repository may be found [here](https://github.com/SamuelPhua/Flower_Pour_Server).

 ## Technologies Used

 1. Built using React, Express, MongoDB and Node